DrPuffs/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+Alternating
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+The one that was launched first gets the first task.

 ## Reference